reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 ## Azure Nist Overview
-NIST SP 800-53 is a comprehensive guidebook with security and privacy controls for federal information systems.
+NIST SP 800-53 is a comprehensive guidebook on security and privacy controls for federal information systems.
 It helps agencies choose appropriate controls to safeguard operations and meet security requirements.
-It is the basis for compliance frameworks like FedRAMP, CSF, and Azure Security Benchmark.
+The guidebook is also the basis for compliance frameworks like FedRAMP, CSF, and Azure Security Benchmark.

 ![image](https://github.com/reyestech/Azure-Honeynet-and-Sentinel-Hardening-/assets/153461962/ef0a32ee-daa3-4dd3-a6a2-c3e8d3ba5f66)